OndrejOravec/BIMmanager_g_11/A2/README.md

 <details>
   <summary>A2e.
 Tool Idea</summary>

  ### Group 14
+  - **Describe idea of your OpenBIM ifcOpenShell Tool**   The tool will focus on extracting ventilation and technical installation data from the IFC-file, here including ducts, pipes, and AHUs, etc. It will also systemaize checks for regulatory compliance, perform calculations for required airflow per room, and them generate a report showing if the design meets its requirements.

+  - **Business and Societal value:** The tool ensures that the ventilation system meets the necessary standards, reducing the risk of bad indoor air quality and don't go against the regulations.
+This will lead to healthier building environments and reduce costs associated with design errors.

+  - **Summarizing BPMN diagram:**  The diagram shows the process from starting from extracting data to performing validation to then calculating ventilation requirements to finally generating the report.

+ ### Group 15
  - **Describe idea of your OpenBIM ifcOpenShell Tool** The idea behind our  OpenBIM ifcOpenShell Tool is to provide an open-source solution for working with  IFC in the BIM environment.
 It allows users to create, modify, and analyze IFC files without being tied to proprietary software.
 Our tool is designed to help professionals  by ensuring that BIM data can be shared and used across different platforms.
   - **Business and Societal value:** Business Value: Cost savings, interoperability, process automation, and regulatory compliance.
  Societal Value: Promotes sustainability, knowledge sharing, and increases accessibility to BIM  tools for smaller firms and educational institutions.

-  - **Summarizing BPMN diagram:**
- ### Group 15
- - **Describe idea of your OpenBIM ifcOpenShell Tool**
-  - **Business and Societal value:**
   - **Summarizing BPMN diagram:**

   </details>